joshualj/Johnson_Joshua_EMRx_CaseStudy/README.md

 A patient may click the "start/edit" button displayed in the appointment table to be taken to a Pre-Appointment Questionnaire:
 ![scheduleAppointment.png](src/main/webapp/pub/images/paq.png)

 A clinician may view their patient schedule for a specific day.
-From this page, they may click "View" to view their patient's PAQ, "Edit" to edit an appointment's time, date, or clinician, or "Cancel" to cancel the appointment.
+From this page, they may click "View" to view a patient's PAQ, "Edit" to edit an appointment's time, date, or clinician, or "Cancel" to cancel the appointment.
 ![scheduleAppointment.png](src/main/webapp/pub/images/clinicianScheduleViewer.png)

 A clinician may edit an appointment's date, time, or clinician.